 One of the things many of us fear is getting the gospel wrong: saying the wrong thing that will somehow condemn a person to hell who otherwise would have believed.
 What our fears often reveal is a belief that the gospel’s effectiveness relies on us.

-But, D.A.
-Carson explains in Jesus the Son of God, the idea that what we do makes or breaks the gospel may be what does the most damage to our evangelistic efforts:
+But, Mark Dever explains in The Gospel and Personal Evangelism, the idea that what we do makes or breaks the gospel may be what does the most damage to our evangelistic efforts:

 Evangelism is not a sales pitch, any more than we are responsible for the outcome of our message.
 The Triune God is responsible for the outcome—and we are called to simply, faithfully, prayerfully share the news.